 He stomped out of my room, with the others following, knowing where the pot would be.
 I wanted to be alone for once.
 Remembering how swimming had cleared my head in Hollywood, I grabbed my suit and headed for the University pool.
-I had to laugh about searching for my Speedo, when I had never been without it for over a year.
+I had to laugh about searching for my Speedo, when I had never been without it for two years.
 It was still early and practice wouldn’t start for half an hour.
 I slipped into a lane and began taking easy, slow strokes.
 Watching all the air bubbles through my goggles, I was mesmerized by this underwater world, weightless and incommunicado.
-My muscles responded to the challenge, after a long layoff, but my lungs felt inadequate to the task.
+My muscles responded to the challenge.
+After a long layoff, my lungs felt inadequate to the task.
 I kept the pace slow and easy.
 It was Stu who interrupted my reverie, diving into my lane and making faces as we swam together.
 I stopped at the wall so we could talk.

 “Hi Tim, can you swim again?”